otrv4/libotr-ng/STYLE.md

 - Be consistent in your variable names across functions
 - Minimize the scope of variables
 - C isn't object-oriented, and you shouldn't pretend it is
+- Always set a pointer to NULL after been freed

 ### Naming